MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-request-pages-for-reports.md

 For more information about configuring context-sensitive help, see [Configure Context-Sensitive Help](../help/context-sensitive-help.md).

 ## Saving settings on the request page
 When running reports, users can use one or more *saved settings* that they can apply to the report from the request page.
-For more information on this topic, see [Manage Saved Settings for Reports and Batch jobs](/dynamics365/business-central/reports-saving-reusing-settings.md)
+For more information on this article, see [Manage Saved Settings for Reports and Batch jobs](/dynamics365/business-central/reports-saving-reusing-settings.md)

 ## Request page and preview triggers and operations